 In 2023, we need to be more resilient.
 We need to be able to “take a hit” to the team’s overall ability, yet bounce back and remain competitive.
 I plan to ensure we invest more time in practice for our backups to get repetitions, build proficiency, and ultimately resilience.
 Along the way, we’ll also focus on resilience as a character trait, noting that life may require us to bounce back from an unexpected “hit,” and in doing so, continue to help our student-athletes carry lessons from the field into their future.

 Coach Rich Alercio is available to discuss coaching philosophy, X’s & O’s, or teach his O-Line “techniques in the trenches.”
 Contact Coach at firstname.lastname@example.org and share http://www.olineskills.com with your colleagues and friends.
-Thanks for your time!
+Thanks for supporting this blog and joining our conversations, and as always, thanks for your time!